aqipro/aqilink-docs/docs/reference/nuxeo-reference-rename-files.md

 > Note: Existing documents in Nuxeo are not touched by any change of this setting.
 The rename will work for new arriving documents only.

 ## User Expericence
-Once the feature is enabled, the *data* file as well as the parent folder of each arriving SAP ArchiveLink document stored to this repository will be renamed with the original filename stored in SAP automatically.
-There is no additional action of the user required.
+Once the feature is enabled, both the *data* file and the parent folder of each incoming SAP ArchiveLink document stored in this repository will be automatically renamed with the original filename stored in SAP.
+There is no additional action required by the user.

 ### Before renaming